General P.N. Wrangel accepts the report of the pilot of the 5th squadron

 The baron was able to suppress intrigues in the army and on the peninsula for some time.
 In the Don Corps, General Sidorin and Kelchevsky (the former commander of the Don Army and its chief of staff) were turbid.
 Rumors were spread that “the Cossacks had been betrayed”, that the command preferred volunteers, and the donors were kept in a black body.
 It was proposed to break the alliance with the volunteers and go to the Don.
 There to raise a new uprising and restore the Don Republic.
 Despite the threat of conflict with the Cossacks, Wrangel removed the generals from their posts and put them on trial for “separatism”.
 They were sentenced to 4 years of hard labor, deprived of all ranks and awards.
 Then the sentence was softened, and Sidorin and Kelchevsky were sent abroad.
 General Abramov was appointed commander of the Don Corps.

-The duke of Leuchtenberg and his accomplices were also sent abroad, who intrigued in favor of Grand Duke Nikolai Nikolaevich.
-He tried to organize a performance by naval officers.
-Wrangel did not make any rapprochement with the Crimean right, with their leader Bishop Benjamin.
-The right-wing circles, who hoped that the new commander-in-chief would make a radical turn in politics, were mistaken.
-The Wrangel government generally repeated Denikin's policy, with slight differences in detail.
-Wrangel in a conversation with reporters said:
+The Duke of Leuchtenberg and his accomplices, who intrigued in favor of Grand Duke Nikolai Nikolaevich, were also exiled abroad.
+He tried to organize a performance naval officers.
+Wrangel did not go to rapprochement with the Crimean right, with their leader Bishop Benjamin.
+The right-wing circles, which had hoped that the new commander-in-chief would make a radical turn in politics, were wrong.
+Wrangel's government as a whole repeated Denikin's policy, with minor differences in details.
+Wrangel said in a conversation with reporters:

 “Politics will be non-partisan.
 I must unite all the popular forces. ...
 There will be no division into monarchists and republicans, and only knowledge and labor will be taken into account. ”

-Relations with the West have revived somewhat.
-Britain was still trying to come to terms with Moscow, but, as the Soviet government was slow in taking retaliatory steps, the British decided to help Wrangel.
-In particular, before the start of the April battle, the British sent coal for fleetthat greatly helped White in the operation.
-But in May, the British officially refused to support the White movement.
+Relations with the West have somewhat revived.
+Britain was still trying to negotiate with Moscow, but since the Soviet government was slow to retaliate, the British decided to help Wrangel.
+In particular, before the start of the April battle, the British sent coal for the fleet, which greatly helped the whites in the operation.
+But in May, the British officially dropped their support for the White movement.
 Things were better with France.
 In winter, Paris supported the idea of London to lift the economic blockade from Soviet Russia, and then tried to coordinate its actions with the British.
 However, now the position of the French has changed.
-The French government actively supported Poland as the main adversary of Germany and Russia in Eastern Europe.
-The White Army was a natural ally of Poland in the fight against the Bolsheviks.
-Also, the French reasonably feared that the Bolsheviks would not return the debts of old Russia to them.
+The French government actively supported Poland as the main enemy of Germany and Russia in Eastern Europe.
+The White Army was Poland's natural ally in the fight against the Bolsheviks.
+Also, the French were quite rightly afraid that the Bolsheviks would not repay the debts of old Russia.

 Therefore, the French authorities de facto recognized the Wrangel government.
 The Russian army was promised material assistance and provisions, support for the French fleet in the defense of the peninsula, and assistance in evacuation if the White Army were defeated.
 The head of the French mission, General Mangen, tried to coordinate the actions of the Wrangelians and Poles (without success).
 Under Wrangel, American aid began to arrive in Crimea: machine guns, medicines, and provisions (the United States was against an agreement with the Communists).